HappyLittleDog/CS144/writeups/check1.md

 Checkpoint 1 Writeup
 ====================

-My name: [your name here]
+My name: [Fenghao Dong]

-My SUNet ID: [your sunetid here]
+My SUNet ID: []

-I collaborated with: [list sunetids here]
+I collaborated with: [None]

-I would like to thank/reward these classmates for their help: [list sunetids here]
+I would like to thank/reward these classmates for their help: [None]

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about [2.5] hours to do.
+I [did not] attend the lab session.

 Program Structure and Design of the Reassembler:
 []